CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

   - You pre-provision a VRF in FRRouting by running the command `vrf vrf-name`.

-  - You can pre-provision a BGP instance corresponding to a VRF with the NCLU `net add bgp vrf <vrf-name> autonomous-system <value>` command.
-    Under this context, all existing BGP parameters can be configured: neighbors, peer-groups, address-family configuration,
-    redistribution, and so forth.
+  - A BGP instance corresponding to a VRF can be pre-provisioned by configuring `net add bgp vrf <VRF> autonomous-system <ASN>`.
+Under this context, all existing BGP parameters can be configured: neighbors, peer-groups, address-family configuration, redistribution, and so forth.

-  - An OSPFv2 instance can be configured using the NCLU `net add ospf vrf <vrf-name>` command; as with BGP, you can configure all OSPFv2 parameters.
+  - An OSPFv2 instance can be configured using the `net add ospf vrf
+    <VRF>` command; as with BGP, all OSPFv2 parameters can be
+    configured.

-  - You can provision static routes (IPv4 and IPv6) in a VRF by specifying the VRF along with the static route configuration.
-For example, `ip route prefix dev vrf <vrf-name>`.
+  - Static routes (IPv4 and IPv6) can be provisioned in a VRF by specifying the VRF along with the static route configuration.
+For example, `ip route prefix dev vrf vrf-name`.
 The VRF has to exist for this configuration to be accepted — either already defined through `/etc/network/interfaces` or pre-provisioned in FRRouting.
-    If you want to leak a static route in a VRF, see the [note above](#src-8366666_VirtualRoutingandForwarding-VRF-leakstatic).
+    If you want to leak a static route in a VRF, see the [note above](#src-8362942_VirtualRoutingandForwarding-VRF-leakstatic).

-### <span>Example VRF Configuration in BGP</span>

-<summary>NCLU Commands </summary>
+### <span> Example BGP and OSPF Configurations</span>

+<span style="color: #36424a;"> </span> Here's an example VRF
+configuration in BGP:

     cumulus@switch:~$ net add bgp vrf vrf1012 autonomous-system 64900
     cumulus@switch:~$ net add bgp vrf vrf1012 router-id 6.0.2.7
     cumulus@switch:~$ net add bgp vrf vrf1012 neighbor ISL peer-group cumulus@switch:~$ net add bgp vrf vrf1012 neighbor ISLv6 peer-group cumulus@switch:~$ net add bgp vrf vrf1012 neighbor swp1.2 interface v6only peer-group ISLv6
     cumulus@switch:~$ net add bgp vrf vrf1012 neighbor swp1.2 remote-as external cumulus@switch:~$ net add bgp vrf vrf1012 neighbor swp3.2 interface v6only peer-group ISLv6
     cumulus@switch:~$ net add bgp vrf vrf1012 neighbor swp3.2 remote-as external cumulus@switch:~$ net add bgp vrf vrf1012 neighbor 169.254.2.18 remote-as external cumulus@switch:~$ net add bgp vrf vrf1012 neighbor 169.254.2.18 peer-group ISL cumulus@switch:~$ net add bgp vrf vrf1012 ipv4 unicast network 20.7.2.0/24
     cumulus@switch:~$ net add bgp vrf vrf1012 ipv4 unicast neighbor ISL activate cumulus@switch:~$ net add bgp vrf vrf1012 neighbor ISL route-map ALLOW_BR2 out